5 Steps on How to Legally Adopt a Child in Pennsylvania

 2. Choose the Right Pennsylvania Adoption Professional to Work With

-When you’ve decided to adopt, you want to find a Central Pennsylvania adoption attorney or Pennsylvania adoption agency that’s reputable and has a good track record for adoption success.
+When you’ve decided to adopt, you want to find a reputable Central Pennsylvania adoption attorney or Pennsylvania adoption agency with a good track record for adoption success.

-Ask them about the kinds of adoption cases they’ve handled in the past and how many adoptions they’ve facilitated.
+Ask them about the kinds of adoption cases they’ve handled and how many adoptions they’ve facilitated.

-You’ll also want to make sure they have experience with the type of adoption you’re interested in.
+You’ll also want to ensure they have experience with the type of adoption you’re interested in.
 For example, if you’re interested in learning about international adoptions, you will want to find an adoption professional who has handled this type of adoption before.

 3. Decide Which Type of Adoption You Want to Have